j-avdeev/DevOps/Assignment1/README.md

 * Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 * Install [Vagrant](https://www.vagrantup.com/downloads.html)
 * Install [Packer](https://www.packer.io/downloads.html)
-* Fork this repo to your own account
-* Clone the forked repo to your local machine using this command: `git clone http://github.com/<account-name>/devops-intro-project devops`, replacing `<account-name>` with your GitHub username.
+* Clone the forked repo to your local machine using this command: `git clone http://github.com/<account-name>/devops-intro-project devops`, replacing `<account-name>` with your GitHub username, or just download repo to your local machine.

 ## Part I: Building a box with Packer

 From the packer-templates directory on your local machine:
+* Copy packer binary file to "packer-templates" folder

-* Run `packer build -only=virtualbox-iso application-server.json`.
+* Run `packer build -only=virtualbox-iso application-server.json` to create virtual machine box accrodingly to application-server scenario.
 You may see various timeouts and errors, as shown below.
 If you do, read Troubleshooting or retry the command until the ISO download succeeds:

 ```
 read: operation timed out